Meaning of Balance of Payments Accounts

 Frequently Asked Questions (FAQs)

 The countries receive or make payments to the other countries because of these cross-border transactions.
 We prepare a financial statement in a systematic manner that records the payments that a country receives or makes.
 This statement is known as the Balance of Payments Account.

-• Equilibrium: Sum of all debits is equal sum of all credits
+• Equilibrium: The sum of all debits is equal sum of all credits

 • Barter transactions at market value

 • Capital payments and receipts

 The Balance of Payment Account has three categories or three parts: current account, capital account, and financial account.